slouc/concurrency-in-scala-with-ce/README.md

 }
 ```

-Joining a fiber can be thought of as blocking for completion, but only on a semantic level.
+Joining a fiber can be thought of as blocking for completion, but only on semantic level.
-Remember, blocking a fiber doesn't really block the underlying thread, since it can keep running other fibers.
+Remember, blocking a fiber doesn't really block the underlying thread, because the thread can keep running other fibers.

-Program defined as `IO` value can be executed on a fiber.
+A program defined as `IO` value can be executed on a fiber.
-`IO` type uses the method `start` (available as long as there is an implicit `ContextShift[IO]` defined) to start its execution on a fiber. `ContextShift` will be explained later; for now, think of it as cats-effect version of `ExecutionContext`.
+`IO` type uses the method `start` (available as long as there is an implicit `ContextShift[IO]` in the scope) to start its execution on a fiber. `ContextShift` will be explained later; for now, think of it as Cats-Effect version of `ExecutionContext`.
 It's basically a reference to the desired thread pool that should execute the fiber.
+Note that it is most likely going to be removed in Cats-Effect 3; see [cats-effect 3](#cats-effect-3) section.

 By using `start`, we can make two or more `IO`s run in parallel.
-Note that it is also perfectly possible to describe the whole `IO` program without ever invoking `start`.
-This simply means that the whole `IO` program will run on a single fiber.
+It is also perfectly possible to describe the whole `IO` program without ever invoking `start`; this simply means that the whole `IO` program will run on a single fiber.

-Here is some very simple code that demonstrates how `IO` describes side effects and runs them on a single fiber (there will be more examples in the [ContextShift](#contextshift) section:
+Here is some very simple code that demonstrates how `IO` describes side effects and runs them on a single fiber (there will be more examples in the [ContextShift](#contextshift) section):

 ```
 import cats.effect.{ExitCode, IO, IOApp}